-The state of real estate lead generation in 2019 is constantly evolving.
-What brought in great leads at an affordable rate a few months ago might not work today.
+The state of real estate lead generation is constantly evolving.
+What brought in great leads at an affordable rate just a few months ago might not work today.

-Since Zillow introduced their Ibuyer program, Facebook advertising and more, many Realtors are looking for new and innovative lead generation strategies.
+Since Zillow introduced its iBuyer program, Facebook advertising, and more, many agents are looking for new and innovative real estate lead generation strategies.

 1. Increase Response Rates With Facebook Messenger Ads